singhsanoo/tweet-sentiment-predictor/README.md

 # Word Cloud for positive tweets

-appon looking at the word clouds with positive tweets, we found that some of the positive words were a little out of the ordinary like "kackered" and some random  numbers.
+Appon looking at the word clouds with positive tweets, we found that some of the positive words were a little out of the ordinary like "kackered" and some random  numbers.
 Some of these might have been able to make it in the positive words based on the words around them or the whole feel of the tweet, Other then the words themself.

 ![Screenshot 2022-12-03 220951](https://user-images.githubusercontent.com/93777016/205473855-ca189b2c-91d7-4028-bc5c-527cc392a6c6.png)